- Things to Know

 How muscles work

-The purpose of muscles is to allow the body to move.
-A muscle attaches to bone, either directly or by way of a tendon, on each side of a joint.
+The purpose of the musculoskeletal system is to allow the body to move.
+A muscle attaches to bone on each side of a joint, either directly or by way of a tendon.
 When the muscle contracts, the joint moves through its range of motion.
-The muscle that you feel underneath your skin is really made up of many smaller bundles of muscle fibers called fascicles.
-These, in turn, are made up of individual muscle fibers that are crosslinked to allow them to slide back and forth within the fascicle.
+The muscle that you can feel moving underneath your skin is really made up of many smaller bundles of muscle fibers called fascicles.
+These, in turn, are made up of individual muscle fibers that are cross-linked to allow them to slide back and forth within the fascicle.
 Sliding together causes the muscle fibers to shorten and the muscle to contract and move the joint.
-The fibers return to their resting position when the fibers elongate and allow the joint to relax.
+When the muscle relaxes, the muscle fibers return to their resting position and as the fibers elongate, the joint may return to its previous position.

-Grade 1 strains usually cause stretching of a few of the muscle fibers.
+- Grade 1 strain usually causes stretching of a few of the muscle fibers.

-Grade 2 injury is more significant damage and some muscle fibers are damaged and torn.
+- Grade 2 strain has more significant damage, and some muscle fibers are damaged or torn.

-Grade 3 injury is a complete rupture of the muscle.
+- Grade 3 strain is a complete rupture of the muscle.

 How joints work

 Joints are stabilized by thick bands of tissue called ligaments that allow the joint to move only in specific directions.
 Some joints move in multiple planes.
 Therefore, they need more than one group of ligaments to hold the joint in proper alignment.
 The ligaments are anchored to bone on each side of the joint.
 If a ligament is stretched or torn, the injury is called a sprain.